The Best Voice Assistants

-The biggest drawback of Siri is that it does not have many voice applications.
+The biggest drawback of Siri is that it doesn't have many voice applications.
 The tight focus on the Apple ecosystem means popular services like Spotify or Pandora aren’t accessible through Siri.
 For those loyal to Apple, having an iTunes account and skipping other music services isn’t an issue.
-But for those who enjoy third-party services such as Spotify and Pandora, a more flexible voice assistant is the better bet.
+But for those who enjoy third-party services, a more flexible voice assistant is the better bet.

 Stay up to date with advancements

-As mentioned before, the field of artificial intelligence and voice assistant technology is evolving quickly due to fierce competition.
-That means new services and features for voice assistants like Alexa and Google Assistant are constantly under development — they’re heading to Toyota cars, smart glasses, and even toilets.
-Knowing what advancements are on the way will help you keep track of what your voice assistant will be capable of.
-This increasing potential also means it isn’t yet possible to evaluate voice assistants based off all the functions they might perform.
-Our review focuses on the key features that provide the best voice assistant experience as of now, and we’ll update this review as advancements release.
+Voice technology is evolving quickly.
+That means new services and features for voice assistants like the Amazon Alexa and Google Assistant are constantly under development — they’re heading to Toyota cars, smart glasses, and even toilets.
+Knowing what advancements are on the way will help you keep track of your voice assistant’s capabilities so you’re making the most of the technology at your beck and call.

-Choose the voice assistants that best suit your needs
+Choose the voice assistant to match your needs

 Most voice assistants perform similar tasks, but some excel when it comes to specific use cases.
 For example, those who shop with Amazon Prime frequently will benefit from using Alexa.
-Those who enjoy streaming videos or music through YouTube should opt for Google Assistant.
+Those who enjoy digging up information online should opt for Google Assistant.
 In addition, you can always mix and match depending on the situation, such as using Google Assistant or Siri on your phone while using Alexa at home.
-We’ve highlighted the key strengths that will affect most people’s experiences, but choosing the option that best matches your specific lifestyle and needs is always the best bet.

 Assistant Professor of Electrical Engineering and Computer Science, University of Michigan